February 11, 2025

 .

-Small business optimism jumped 8.0 points in November to 101.7 after climbing 2.2 points in October and 0.3 point in September.
+Small business optimism declined 2.3 points in January to 102.8 after rising 3.4 points in December and having jumped 8.0 points in November.
 The level is finally above the 40-year average so-called breakeven point for this series which is 98.0.
-This is the highest level for this index since June 201.

-We expect to see GDP growth of 2.5% growth in the fourth quarter followed by roughly comparable growth in 2025. .
+We saw 2.3% GDP growth in the fourth quarter.
+We expect to see 3.0% GDP growth in 2025. .
 The economy still seems to be growing at respectable pace..

 The funds rate currently is 4.6%.
-The Fed will continue to lower rates gradually through the middle of next year.
 The so-called “neutral” funds rate used to be about 2.8% but it now appears to be higher, perhaps around the 3.5% mark.
+Thus, Fed policy remains slightly restrictive.
+The Fed may choose to keep policy steady until such time as the core PCE inflation rate falls closer to the 2.0% mark.

-With GDP growth continuing at a respectable pace, inflation very gradually slowing, and the Fed likely to further reduce interest rates, it is not surprising that small business owners have finally become somewhat more pessimistic.
-The promise of significant elimination of many onerous, confusing, and duplicative regulations should benefit all businesses, but particularly small business owners.
+With GDP growth continuing at a respectable pace, inflation very gradually slowing, and Fed policy steady, it is not surprising that small business owners have finally become somewhat more optimistic.
+The promise of elimination of many onerous, confusing, and duplicative regulations should benefit all businesses, but particularly small business owners.

 Stephen Slifer